cmrigney/interview-exercise-contacts/README.md

-# Truly Exercise
+# Coding Exercise for Interview

-Exercise for Truly interview.
+Entirely front-end code using React.
+Written with TypeScript, SASS, and Webpack.
+Tests use jest.

 Project structure: